OBerme/Ubuntu_BackupScript/README.md

 /mnt/c/Users/Oscar/Desktop/file.txt Personal/Documents/file.txt

 First you need to create the folder structure of the backup file, I mean create first $backupFolder/Personal/Documents/ and then backup the file.
-You can create this structure automaticly doing a backup of other folder that creates the folder structure.
+You can create this structure automatically doing a backup of other folder that creates the folder structure.

 ### To solve this problem you need to write in the backupFile the next lines:
 /mnt/c/Users/Oscar/Desktop/folder Personal/Documents/Personal_Folder <= creates the folder structure